dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 #### Model Architecture ####

 The data is normalized using a Keras lambda layer.
 In order for the network to find the best color space representation of the input image, I use a single 1x1 convolution filter to compress the HSV input image to a single feature map layer.
 This is followed by 6 3x3 2D convolution filters and finally a single 1x1 convolution layer to compress the 6 layers into a single layer.
 The network then flattens the feature map and is fed to a dense layer with a single identity neuron as final output.
-All convolution layers use relu activation functions.
+All convolution layers use Relu activation functions.

 I believe that using an initial 1x1 convolution layer is better than excluding certain input channels.
 The network can learn to create an adaptive color representation for the input images.